-Congratulations!
-You are one of the many new students who are entering the Woodbridge Academy this year.
-Our goal here at the Woodbridge Academy is to explore allied health and the biomedical sciences intensively through classroom instruction, field experience and college courses.
-To teach and learn an academically challenging and enriched program that develops the strong writing, critical thinking, investigative and research skills needed for success in college and professional careers.
-We utilize project-based learning and an interdisciplinary approach in order to enhance learning through connecting big ideas and experience.
+Our mission at Woodbridge Academy is to explore allied health and the biomedical sciences intensively through classroom instruction, field experience, and college courses.
+We are committed to teaching and learning an academically challenging and enriched program that develops the strong writing, critical thinking, investigative, and research skills needed for success in college and professional careers.
+We utilize project-based learning and an interdisciplinary approach to enhance learning by connecting big ideas and real-world experience.

-You are probably unfamiliar with your new school surroundings, however, the returning students and the faculty members will soon make you feel as one member of a large Family.
-There are certain steps you should take in familiarizing yourself with the school and its program.
-Become acquainted with the faculty, read carefully the information in this handbook and obey the rules and regulations of the school.
-Try to take an active part in one of the many extracurricular activities as soon as possible.
+For our new students, you may be unfamiliar with your school surroundings, but our returning students and faculty members will soon make you feel like part of our large family.
+For our returning students, we encourage you to help welcome and mentor our newest members.
+There are important steps all students should take to maximize their experience at our school: become acquainted with faculty members, read carefully the information in this handbook, and follow the rules and regulations of the school.
+We strongly encourage every student to take an active part in our many extracurricular activities.

-Your parents are always welcome to come in to discuss your progress in school, at home or to review school records.
-An appointment must be made with the Guidance Office (732)634-5858 x3024 or x3025 prior to the visit.
+Parents are always welcome to visit and discuss your child's progress at school or at home, or to review school records.
+Please make an appointment with the Guidance Office at (732) 634-5858 x3024 or x3025 prior to your visit.

-The entire faculty is sincerely concerned with your success.
-Your best efforts, along with the aid of the teaching staff, will assure your fulfilling the purposes of your enrollment in this school.
+Our entire faculty is sincerely committed to every student's success.
+Your best efforts, combined with the support of our dedicated teaching staff, will ensure that you fulfill the purposes of your enrollment in this school and achieve your academic goals.